anhbantre/PersonFollowingRobot/README.md

     <img src="imgs/processed_floor4.png" width="20%"/>
 </div>

-## Detection and tracking people
+## Detection and people tracking

-We used a pre-trained model available in [jetson-inference](https://github.com/dusty-nv/jetson-inference) to detect people.
-[Stark](https://github.com/researchmm/Stark) is a single object tracking model using Vision Transformer that we experenced on my laptop to track one person in the frame in different complex cases.
+To detect people, we used a pre-trained model available in [jetson-inference](https://github.com/dusty-nv/jetson-inference).
+[Stark](https://github.com/researchmm/Stark) is a single object tracking model using Vision Transformer that we experienced on my laptop to track one person in the frame in different complex cases.
 All models were converted to TensorRT to accelerate inference speed.

 <div align="center">
     <img src="imgs/detection.png" width="20%" height="250"/>